lawrennd/old_talks/_data-science/includes/data-science-as-debugging.md

   * Be constantly skeptical.
   * Use the best tools available, develop a deep understand how they work.
   * Share your experience of what challenges you’re facing.
 Have others (software engineers, fellow data analysts, your manager) review your work.
-  * Never go straight for the goal: you’d never try and write the API call straight away on the discarded hard drive, so why are you launching your classification algorithm before visualising the data?
+  * Never go straight for the goal: you’d never try and write the API call straight away on the discarded hard drive, so why are you launching your classification algorithm before visualizing the data?
   * Ensure your analysis is documented and accessible.
-If your code does go wrong in production you’ll need to be able to retrace to where the error crept in.
+If your code does go wrong in production, you’ll need to be able to retrace to where the error crept in.
 2. When managing the data science process, don’t treat it as standard code development.
   * Don’t deploy a traditional agile development pipeline and expect it to work the same way it does for standard code development.
 Think about how you handle bugs, think about how you would handle very many bugs.
   * Don’t leave the data scientist alone to wade through the mess.